boseHere/sRNA_snakemake_workflow/README.md

 * Note: Don't use tab to do the indent (yaml doesn't like it).
 Use 4 spaces instead.

 #### Genomes

+#### Paths

+Give absolute paths to the trim_galore, bowtie, ShortStack, and samtools software.
+These can be obtaned via "$ which trim_galore"

 #### Trim

 * ##### min_length